Probability distribution of observables from a Bogoliubov vacuum projected onto good particle number: application to scission configurations of an actinide: Numerics

-From this, we can build an estimator $\sigma^2$ of the actual variance of the pdf along with an estimator $V$ of the variance of the sample produced by the Markov chains:

-The two first moment of the MCMC sample become representative of those of the actual pdf when (i) the intra-chain variance $W$ stabilizes, (ii) the Gelman-Rubin ratio $R_{GL}=V/\sigma^2$ approaches one.

-Following \cite{gelman1992inference}, we compute the aforementioned estimators based on the last $n$ iterations of Markov chains of length $2n$.
 Figure~\ref{fig:r} shows the results obtained for the $\hat{\beta}_{20}$ observable as a function of $n$ in the case of $^{20}$Ne.
 These calculations were obtained with a spin flip probability of $P_{flip}=0.1$ and spatial width $\sigma_{space}=1$ fm.

 The Gelman-Rubin ratio converges rapidly to one from above.
 It becomes lower than 1.005 around $n=6.10^4$.
 At the same time, the average intra-chain variance $W$ seems to be stabilized at percent level.
-Similar burn-in were obtained for a two-body observable representing the Coulomb interaction indicating that $n=10^5$ is the correct order of magnitude for burn-in in light nuclei.
+Similar burn-in periods were obtained for a two-body observable representing the Coulomb interaction indicating that $n=10^5$ is the correct order of magnitude for burn-in in light nuclei.
 For $^{252}$Cf, we find that $n=10^6$ is a conservative order of magnitude.